grantjenks/python-sortedcontainers/docs/sortedset.rst

 .. class:: SortedSet(iterable=None, load=100, _set=None):

    A :class:`SortedSet` provides the same methods as a :class:`set`.
-   Additionally, a :class:`SortedSet:` maintains its items in sorted order, allowing the :class:`SortedSet` to be indexed.
+   Additionally, a :class:`SortedSet` maintains its items in sorted order, allowing the :class:`SortedSet` to be indexed.

    An optional *iterable* provides an initial series of items to populate the :class:`SortedSet`.

-   Unlike a :class:`set`, a :class:`SortedSet` does not require items to be hashable.
-But it does require that items be comparable.
+   Unlike a :class:`set`, a :class:`SortedSet` requires items be hashable and comparable.

    .. _SortedSet.__contains__:
    .. method:: x in S